mattrussell2/gradescope-autograder/README.md

 At Tufts, we have a system for students to be able to manage late submissions with 'tokens'.
 The token system is flexible and generally works well.
 The idea is that the students maintain a bank of X tokens, where each token is effectively a 1-day extension on a given assignment.
 For any assignment, the maximum number of tokens a student can use is usually 2 - so up to 2 days late.
 If you would like to use this system, see the tokens section below; otherwise simply ignore it.

 ### [docker]
 These are settings specific to the docker-build process.
 If you woud like to manually build your container, you will need them.
-See the `Docker method` section below for details.
+See the `Docker method` section below for details; likewise simply ignore this section if you don't want to use docker manually.

 ### [other]
 Extra info.
 The only one here currently is `SUBMISSIONS_PER_ASSIGN`, which allows you to set a cap on the number of submissions a student can send to the autograder per assignment.
 Change this to a large value to ignore.